jmg/rq_stop_job/readme.md

 **rq_stop_job/settings.py**

-You need to tell Django-RQ you use the StopJob class in setting.py
+You need to tell Django-RQ to use the StopJob class in setting.py

 ```python
 RQ = {